CodeSparta/codectl.github.io/index.md

 ---
 ## About the project
 ### License
-RedShift is distributed by an [MIT license](https://github.com/redshiftofficial/redshiftofficial.github.io/tree/master/LICENSE.txt).
+CodeSparta is distributed by an [MIT license](https://github.com/redshiftofficial/redshiftofficial.github.io/tree/master/LICENSE.txt).

 ### Contributing
 When contributing to this repository, please first discuss the change you wish to make via issue,